cjhdev/slow_blink/readme.md

 SlowBlink is a Ruby implementation of [Blink Protocol](http://www.blinkprotocol.org/ "Blink Protocol").

 SlowBlink was written to evaluate Blink Protocol.
-It needs more testing, use at your own peril.
+It is not suitable for production at this time.

 ## Highlights

 - Integrated Blink Protocol schema parser (GLR Flex/Bison)
 - Dynamic message model generator
+    - Does not generate constants or symbols
 - Low level encode/decode functions implemented as native extensions
 - Implements Blink Specification beta4-2013-06-14